CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 6. Switch back to Studio or _Workflow App_ and cancel the workflow in the "Running" list.

+## Scenario: Cancelation in Studio

+1. Log in as Rick C.
+2. Open the GlobalLink settings `/Settings/Options/Settings/GlobalLink`
+    1. _type_ is set to “default”
+    3. Credentials for gcc are entered (**manual** workflow key)
+    4. Document _GlobalLink_ is linked in homepage document of site you want to test translation on
+3. Choose an article and drag it into Control Room's “Localization Workflows” drop area
+    1. A window _Localization Workflow_ should pop up
+    2. There should be no warnings or errors
+4. Click “Start”
+    1. The dialog should close without any error
+    2. A new workflow process should pop up in the "Running" area of Control Room's' “Localization Workflows”
+5. Select the workflow and click "X"
+    1. A dialog should pop
+6. Confirm the dialog
+    1. The dialog should close
+7. Go to the _Workflow App_'s overview
+    1. After a while, the workflow should appear in Rick's "Closed" workflows
+8. Double-click the canceled workflow
+    1. Field “Status” should display “Canceled”
+    3. The icon should mark the workflow as canceled (little “x” on the bottom right)

 ## Scenario: Cancelation in GlobalLink

 1. Log in as Rick C.